-If you're like me, then you probably love the Nintendo Switch and the Switch Lite.
-Nintendo's latest consoles can go anywhere and can even be played on your TV (at least the regular Switch), and there are a ton of amazing games to choose from.
-But you may have experienced this little thing called Joy-Con drift, where your on-screen characters or cursor just starts moving around without you touching the joysticks.
+I absolutely love the Nintendo Switch and the Switch Lite.
+Nintendo's latest consoles can go anywhere, there are a ton of amazing games to choose from, and the larger hybrid can even be played on your TV.
+But if you're like me, you may have experienced this annoying thing called Joy-Con drift, where your on-screen characters or cursor just starts moving around without you touching the joysticks.
 Thankfully, there are a few ways to fix the dreaded Joy-Con drift issue.

 Products used in this guide